konczyk/sorting/README.md

 Uses ~N<sup>2</sup>/4 compares and ~N<sup>2</sup>/4 exchanges to sort a randomly ordered array of length N with distinct keys, on average.

+## Shell sort

+Uses ~N<sup>3/2</sup> compares with the Knuth's increment sequence (3x+1).
+An extension of insertion sort that uses long distance exchanges to produce partially ordered arrays, which can be more efficiently sorted with insertion sort.

 ## Examples

 Build a jar file: